PPPDUD/PPPDUD/README.md

 My talent really shines with my understanding of the intricacies of the English language and my ability to comprehend complicated words easily.

+Code of Conduct documents are the bane of my existence.
+When you're communicating with me, expect that I will follow the rules set out at https://nocodeofconduct.com/; I expect that you will too.
 ## About working with me on GitHub
 I will often come to a random GitHub repository, report a bug or fix a typo (usually the latter) and then disappear somewhere else.
 My outside work is almost entirely non-committal (literal meaning, not as in `git` commits).

-If your project needs commitment from contributors, then you're probably better off without me.
-I will leave 5 bugs and 0 code comments and then I will abandon your project forever.
-I am also often excessively frank in my communications and appear more rude than I usually intend to.
+I am often excessively frank in my communications and appear more rude than I usually intend to.

 My friends sometimes describe me as a realistic person, and I don't entirely disagree.